 Your journey will take you from the busy N2 highway right down to a rutted village track where pedestrians include prize roosters and speckled pigs.

 It’s worth it, because once you enter Mama Tofu’s homestead you will be enveloped in the best of Xhosa culture and hospitality.
-And, of course, a meeting with the legendary Mama Tofu and the benefit of more than 90 years of wisdom is priceless.
+And, of course, a meeting with the legendary Mama Tofu and the benefit of more than 90 years of wisdom, is priceless.

 'Now,' says the sage old Mama Tofu.
 'Let me explain to you about Xhosa customs.
 A custom is something you must always keep your hand on – you cannot reject it.'

 Her expertise lies in the area of female initiation.
-Although the Xhosa culture does not practise female circumcision, there is a wealth of ritual and rite involved with becoming a Xhosa woman.
+Although the Xhosa culture does not practise female circumcision, there is a wealth of ritual and rite involved in becoming a Xhosa woman.
 And there’s none better than Mama Tofu to help the young girls in their passage to adulthood.

 Also featured on a trip to Ngxingxolo village are extensive dance displays, a wide variety of local crafts for sale and, if you'd like, a rousing demonstration of stick-fighting by men – a very popular local sport.
-Then, as is the custom, they feed you: Umnqusho (samp and beans), Mfino (cabbage, spinach and mealie pap porridge), steamed bread, fried dumplings and lamb stew.
+Then, as is the custom, they feed you: umnqusho (samp and beans), mfino (cabbage, spinach and mealie pap porridge), steamed bread, fried dumplings and lamb stew.

 Travellers visiting East London and the Wild Coast should never leave without stopping by and paying their respects to Mama Tofu.
-Speak to the guests at the backpackers’, local self-catering establishments and lodges and you will hear excellent feedback from their afternoon spent with Mama Tofu and the villagers of Ngxingxolo.
+Speak to the guests at the backpackers’, local self-catering establishments and lodges and you will hear excellent feedback from afternoons spent with Mama Tofu and the villagers of Ngxingxolo.